Self-hosting Obsidian

 Prerequisites and System Requirements

-You’ll need Docker installed on your system Docker Desktop works best for Windows and macOS, while Linux users can install Docker Engine directly.
+You’ll need Docker installed on your system.
+Docker Desktop is the easiest option for Windows and macOS users, while Linux users can install Docker Engine directly from the official repository.
+If you already have Docker running for other projects, you’re one step ahead.

-You’ll also need Obsidian on every device you want to sync.
-The LiveSync plugin works on both desktop (Windows, macOS, Linux) and mobile (iOS, Android), so you can keep notes in sync across all your devices.
+You’ll also need Obsidian installed on every device you plan to sync.
+The LiveSync plugin supports all platforms where Obsidian runs that includes desktop (Windows, macOS, Linux) as well as mobile (iOS and Android).
+This means your notes stay perfectly in sync whether you’re at your desk or on the go.

 Step 1: Installing Docker